-This article gives very general guidelines for applying horizontal external cladding. uPVC and fibre cement cladding materials usually come with there own instructions and include trim pieces (i.e. end sealing strips etc) specific to the manufacturer.
+This article gives very general guidelines for applying horizontal external cladding. uPVC and fibre cement cladding materials usually come with their own instructions and include trim pieces (i.e. end sealing strips etc) specific to the manufacturer.

 This article is intended for the UK use, other countries will probably have their own building codes which will need to be conformed to.